Quail, forest grouse, ptarmigan and band-tailed pigeon general seasons to open soon ~ East Valley Times

 The white-tailed ptarmigan is a non-native grouse that was introduced by CDFW to the Sierra Nevada in the early 1970s.
 This is the smallest species of ptarmigan and the only one found in California.
 They inhabit the high elevation alpine habitats at low densities from Sonora Pass in Tuolumne County to Kings Canyon National Park.

 Hunting these birds can be challenging because of the high elevation and steep terrain.
 Hunting is permitted from Sept.
-8-16.
+14-22.
 The daily bag limit is two per day and the possession limit is two per season.
 Hunters should prepare for difficult hiking conditions and be familiar with the area before heading out after this game bird.
-Nonlead shot is required for hunting ptarmigan.

 Band-tailed Pigeon

 The band-tailed pigeon is California’s only native pigeon and is a close relative of the extinct passenger pigeon.
 They look similar to the introduced domestic or rock pigeons that frequent urban areas.
 Band-tailed pigeons are often found in mountainous terrain throughout the state, using coniferous forests as well as oak woodlands, but populations are migratory and movements can be unpredictable.
-The federal Harvest Information Program (HIP) estimates that in 2017, 2,500 hunters spent 5,600 days afield in California and harvested 5,600 band-tailed pigeons.

-The northern California hunt zone season runs from Sept 15-23.
+The northern California hunt zone season runs from Sept 21-29.
 The daily bag limit is two and the possession limit is triple the daily bag.
 The southern hunt zone does not open until December.
-Nonlead shot is required for band-tailed pigeons statewide.

 CDFW reminds hunters that an upland game bird stamp is required for licensed adult hunters (18 years and older) but not for hunters with a valid junior hunting license.
 A HIP validation is also required to hunt band-tailed pigeons.